Boxweiler

 Boxweilers are likely to inherit many of these qualities.
 The American Kennel Club (AKC) recognized the Boxer in 1904, and the Rottweiler was inducted in 1931.
 Boxweilers go by several names, including Box Rotty, Boxer Rottie, and Boxie Rottie.

-Boxweilers are loving, loyal, and full of energy.
+Boxweilers are one of the dog breeds that are lovingloyal, and full of energy.
 They often enjoy games like fetch and running around with their owners.
 Despite their high activity levels, they are affectionate and love to cuddle with their family members.

 These large dogs are natural workers, and they thrive when given a purpose, making them excellent guardians or watchdogs.
 They are quick to bark and alert their owners at any sign of trouble, making them great for those who need a watchdog.